Ecuadorian–Peruvian War: Battle of Santiago River

 On August 2, 1941, in Gapizum, on the banks of the Santiago River, the Ecuadorian post of ten soldiers, commanded by 20-year-old Second Lieutenant Hugo Ortiz Garcés, was again attacked and, unlike the previous day, overrun by Peruvian forces.
 Ortiz refused to surrender and was killed in action by the Peruvian soldiers, who buried him wrapped in the flag of the small Ecuadorian detachment in charge of guarding the Yaupi area.
-His remains were later transferred to Quito in 1943.
+His remains were moved to Quito in 1943.

 Battle of August 11

 The reinforcements requested by Ortiz Garcés arrived and began to approach the Yaupi River only a week later.
-The unit, commanded by Corporal Salvador León Veloz and made up of 8 soldiers, began to approach the Yaupi River on August 11, when they were attacked by Peruvian soldiers.
+The unit, commanded by Corporal Salvador León Veloz and made up of eight soldiers, began to approach the Yaupi River on August 11, when they were attacked by Peruvian soldiers.
 After half an hour of combat, the Ecuadorians were defeated, consolidating the Peruvian domain in the Yaupi and Santiago rivers.

 Naval Campaign

-The Peruvian Navy was another military body that had an advantage over the ill-equipped Ecuadorian Navy.
-This resulted in favor of Peru, such as in the successful blockade of Guayaquil.
+The Peruvian Navy had an advantage over the ill-equipped Ecuadorian Navy.
+The results favored Peru, such as in the successful blockade of Guayaquil.

-On July 25, the Peruvian destroyer Almirante Villar set sail from Zorritos with the mission of entering Ecuadorian waters and carrying out patrolling and reconnaissance tasks in the area.
-It was then that, being in the vicinity of the Jambelí channel, the Ecuadorian gunboat Abdón Calderón was spotted.
-The Ecuadorian ship, which was in transit to Guayaquil, turned 180º with respect to its course as soon as it recognized the Peruvian ship, fleeing towards Puerto Bolívar while firing shots.
+On July 25, the Peruvian destroyer Almirante Villar set sail from Zorritos with the mission of entering Ecuadorian waters and carrying out patrol and reconnaissance tasks in the area.
+The Ecuadorian gunboat Abdón Calderón was spotted in the vicinity of the Jambelí channel.
+The Ecuadorian ship, which was in transit to Guayaquil, turned 180° as soon as it recognized the Peruvian ship, fleeing towards Puerto Bolívar while firing.
 Admiral Villar did the same, maneuvering in circles avoiding getting too close to the coast due to its shallow depth.
-After 21 minutes of both sides exchanging fire, the incident ended.
+After 21 minutes of fire, the battle ended.